IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 IndBinNetLosses      Indicator of network losses                                       {0 lossless,   1 ohmic losses}
 ===================  ===============================================================   ====================================================

+if the investment decisions are ignored (IndBinGenInvest, IndBinGenRetirement, and IndBinNetInvest take value 2) or there are no investment decisions, all the scenarios with a probability > 0 are solved sequentially (assuming a probability 1).

 Parameters
 ----------
 A description of the system parameters included in the file ``oT_Data_Parameter.csv`` follows: